imlazyeye/duck/LINTS.md

 # Lints

-Below are all of the lints currently supported in `duck`.
+Below are all of the lints currently supported in duck.

 | Tag | Default Level | Explanation
 |---|---|---|